MaksatVasov/phone-store-react/README.md

 ## About

-QPICK is a front-end e-commerce project focused on building a realistic shopping experience with React.
+QPICK is a front-end e-commerce project focused on building a realistic shopping experience.
+This project marks my active progression from Vanilla JavaScript to modern React development.
+The main goal is not only to build a functional application, but to master component architecture, state management, routing, and scalable project structure while working with real-world scenarios.

-The project is currently under active development and is also part of my frontend learning journey.

 ## Features

 * Dynamic product rendering from a mock API
+* **Smart product filtering** by price range and categories
+* **Advanced pricing logic** (separation of UI formatting and raw calculation values)
 * Product catalog, Shopping cart, and Wishlist
 * Interactive product pages
 * Order form with validation and **POST request submission to MockAPI**
 * **Leaflet map integration** showing the store location
 * **Live product search** with debounce optimization
 * **Animated typewriter effect** for search UI
-* Clean and scalable project architecture (Pages, Contexts, Hooks separation)
+* Clean and scalable project architecture (Pages, Contexts, Hooks separation, DRY principles)
 * Responsive design for desktop, tablet, and mobile
 * Reducer-based cart and wishlist state management
 * Custom React hooks & reusable helper functions